Max Headroom

 Max Headroom is a fictional character played by actor Matt Frewer.
 Advertised as "the first computer-generated TV presenter", Max was known for his biting commentary on a variety of topical issues, arrogant wit, stuttering, and pitch-shifting voice.
-The character was created by George Stone, Annabel Jankel, and Rocky Morton.
-Max was advertised as "computer-generated" and some believed this, but he was actually actor Frewer wearing prosthetic makeup, contact lenses, and a plastic molded suit, and sitting in front of a blue screen.
+The character was created by British video directors and artists George Stone, Annabel Jankel, and Rocky Morton.
+Max was advertised as "computer-generated", and some believed this, but he was actually Frewer wearing prosthetic makeup, contact lenses, and a plastic moulded suit, and sitting in front of a blue screen.
 Harsh lighting and other editing and recording effects heighten the illusion of a CGI character.
-According to his creators, Max's personality was meant to be a satirical exaggeration of the worst tendencies of television hosts in the 1980s who wanted to appeal to youth culture yet weren't a part of it.
+According to his creators, Max's personality was meant to be a satirical exaggeration of the worst tendencies of American television hosts in the 1980s who wanted to appeal to youth culture, yet were not a part of it.
 Frewer proposed that Max reflected an innocence, largely influenced not by mentors and life experience but by information absorbed from television.

-Max Headroom debuted in April 1985 on Channel 4 in the British-made cyberpunk TV movie Max Headroom: 20 Minutes into the Future, his origin story.
-In the movie, Edison Carter (portrayed by Frewer) is a journalist fleeing enemies into a parking garage, crashing his motorcycle through the entrance barrier reading "Max.
-Headroom 2.3 metres".
-At the time, UK clearance height signs used the phrase "Max.
-Headroom" as opposed to "Max.
-Height".
+Max Headroom debuted in April 1985 on Channel 4 in the British cyberpunk TV movie Max Headroom: 20 Minutes into the Future, his origin story.
+In the movie, Edison Carter (portrayed by Frewer) is a journalist fleeing enemies into a parking garage, crashing his motorcycle through the entrance barrier reading "Max. headroom 2.3 metres" – UK vehicle clearance signs use the phrase "Max headroom".
 While Carter is unconscious, an AI program based on his mind is created.
 The AI develops a personality identified as "Max Headroom", and becomes a TV host who exists only on broadcast signals and computer systems.
 Like Carter, Max openly challenges the corporations that run his world, but using commentary and sarcastic wit rather than journalism.